datalorax/mlm2/content/schedule/index.markdown

  {{< schedule >}}

 {{< week "06-04" >}}
-  {{< description "Non-nested models and other complexities" "Handling data when it is not purely nested.
-We will illustrate how the multilevel model can be used to estimate the Rasch model (a special-case IRT model where item discriminations are fixed at 1.0).
-Beyond non-nested models, we will also discuss splines as an alternative way to handle non-linearity." >}}
+  {{< description "Non-nested models and other complexities" "We'll discuss missing data and cross-classified and multiple membership models.
+If time allows, we will also discuss how the multilevel binomial logistic model can be used to fit a 1PL item response theory model." >}}
   {{< wrap >}}
-{{< slides "" >}}
+{{< slides "w10p1" >}}
 {{< /wrap >}}
   {{< wrap >}}